Continuing Education (CE) Information

 Earn CE contact hours at the Neuroscience Nursing Annual Conference

-AANN is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
-All CE contact hours are subject to change as the Annual Conference approaches.
+The American Association of Neuroscience Nurses is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

 The American Association of Neuroscience Nurses is accredited as a provider of continuing education by the California Board of Registered Nursing (CEP:13331)

-CE Contact Hours for 2023 Pre-Conference Workshops
+CE Contact Hours for 2026 Pre-Conference Workshops

 *Pre-Conference sessions require an additional registration fee

-CE Contact Hours for 2023 Conference Posters and Sessions
+CE Contact Hours for 2026 Conference Posters and Sessions

-8.7 CE contact hours for evaluating 58 posters (each poster evaluation is worth 0.15 CE contact hours)
+- 8.2 CE contact hours for evaluating 41 posters (each poster evaluation is worth 0.2 CE contact hours)

-CE Contact Hours for Additional 2023 Events
+CE Contact Hours for Additional 2026 Events

 All contact hours are subject to change as the Annual Conference approaches.